viclw17/viclw17.github.io/_posts/2024-07-20-glsl-cornellbox-breakdown-p2.md

 In other words, radiance arriving on a point (dA) aka a pixel is in proportion to the radiance arriving from a direction (dw).

+---

 I found a similar scenario like [12.2.2 Texture Projection Lights](https://www.pbr-book.org/4ed/Light_Sources/Point_Lights#TextureProjectionLights) from PBRT, which also contains a great explanation for the derication of *pdf* in the code above.

 > ... differential area $dA$ is converted to differential solid angle $dw$ by multiplying by a $cos \theta$ factor and dividing by the squared distance.
 >
 > Because the plane we are integrating over is at $z = 1$, the distance from the origin to a point on the plane is equal to $1/cos\theta$ and thus the aggregate factor is $cos^3\theta$;

+---

-Therefore, the generated camera ray has its special pdf relative to solid angle (direction).
-We can call it pdfDir to be the same as PBRT:
+Therefore, the generated camera ray has its special *pdf* relative to solid angle (direction).
+We can call it `pdfDir` to be the same as PBRT code:

 ```c
 // PBRT - src\cameras\perspective.cpp